Report a problem

 Fort Buckley was built in 1885 to help defend Wellington's inner harbour.

-This popular inner-city park has a play area, amphitheatre-style seating, sculptures and cafes.
+This popular inner-city park has an open space area, amphitheatre-style seating, sculptures and cafes.

 The track through the reserve has good views of the harbour, Matiu/Somes Island and the Orongorongo Range.